THE INTERNATIONAL TIME CAPSULE SOCIETY WELCOMES YOU

 DISCOVERY IN THE ARCHIVES

-THE CRYPT OF CIVILIZATION TIME CAPSULE AT OGLETHORPE UNIVERSITY
+THE CRYPT OF CIVILIZATION TIME CAPSULES AT OGLETHORPE UNIVERSITY

 … is the oldest millennial time capsule in conception and the largest in the world.
 In 1936, detailed plans were executed to build an extraordinary time capsule– one designed to store records for over 6,000 years, done on what could perhaps be described as an epic scale never before conceived.
 The visionary of this improbable quest was Oglethorpe University president Dr. Thornwell Jacobs, who has been called “the father of the modern time capsule.”